This easy homemade Butterbeer Popcorn is inspired by Harry Potter with a butterscotch vanilla flavor and the sweet crunch of caramel popcorn.

 - Butterbeer Brown Butter Blondies

 Did you make this recipe?
-Please rate it and leave a comment below because I love hearing from you!
+Please rate it and leave a comment below.
 You can also tag @anediblemosaic on social media.
-To stay up-to-date FOLLOW ME on Instagram, Twitter, and Facebook.
-Xoxo, Faith

-Butterbeer Popcorn (Inspired by Harry Potter)
+Butterbeer Popcorn Recipe (Inspired by Harry Potter)

 Ingredients

-- 12 cups air-popped popcorn about 2/3 cup of popcorn kernels
+- 12 cups air-popped popcorn about 2/3 cup of popcorn kernels (see Notes for how to make this on the stovetop)

 - 1 teaspoon baking soda